 Cary's main water supply is B. Everett Jordan Lake.
 Part of the lake's storage capacity is designated for water supply, and the State of North Carolina's Division of Water Resources, NCDEQ, allocates that water supply storage based on applications by water suppliers.
-Cary/Apex, Morrisville, RTP South, and Durham received increased allocations in July 2002:
+As of March 2017, our allocations are:

-- Cary/Apex: 32 percent of water supply storage, or 32 million gallons per day (MGD) average annual supply
+- Cary/Apex and RTP South: 46.2 percent of water supply storage, or 46.2 million gallons per day (MGD) average annual supply

 - Morrisville: 3.5 percent of water supply storage, or 3.5 MGD average annual supply

-Cary and Morrisville also have mutual support agreements with Durham to purchase up to a total of about 4 MGD if needed.Rainfall data is from the Raleigh-Durham Airport vicinity and does not reflect local isolated showers.
+Cary and Morrisville also have mutual support agreements with Durham to purchase water through our water system interconnections, if needed.Rainfall data is from the Raleigh-Durham Airport vicinity and does not reflect local isolated showers.
 "T" stands for trace and is not measurable.

 This page is updated weekly with the prior week's demand.